xltuu/MAS2011-shmup/hw6/README.md

     define 3 bullet images, and randomly appear.

-* Preparation for writing code
+* Preparation for writing code🫠

   Look around '*www.opengameart.org*', and pick great image and bgm.
 Make effect sound with Bfxr.
 When make obstacle image and background image, I used photo editor to adjust image's size.
+I needed to careful to define image and sound file.